William S. Dix: President of the ALA

 During Dix’s time as president of the ALA, there was a lot of controversy on the direction that the ALA should take.
 According to Raber, people wanted more member participation and they wanted the ALA to take stands on social issues (particularly against the Vietnam War).
 From these requests came the resolution establishing the Activities Committee on New Directions for the ALA (ACONDA), which was passed on June 25, 1969, with the support of Dix.
 This committee, whose members consist of ALA leadership and general members, studies issues and recommends changes for the direction of the new ALA.
 The final report of ACONDA, finished in 1970, resulted in a chaotic debate.
 Ultimately, ACONDA resulted in relatively minor changes within the ALA structure, and by 1972 it was back to business as usual.
 But this was a time in which the ALA was challenged; it was somewhat tumultuous and chaotic, and Dix presided over it all.

 Legacy

 During his twenty-two years at Princeton, William Shepherd Dix wrote the bulk of The Freedom to Read Statement, attended numerous international conferences and was president of the ALA while publishing numerous articles and books.
 His hard work resulted in his recognition as one of the top 100 most important figures in librarianship.
-He was honored by the American Library Association with the Dewey Medal (1969), the Lippincott Award (1971) and Honorary Membership (1978).
+He was honored by the American Library Association with the Dewey Medal (1969), the Joseph W. Lippincott Award in 1971 and American Library Association Honorary Membership in 1978.